Remote Panels (RawPanel Mode)

 Why Use Remote Panels?

-When you have multiple SKAARHOJ panels across different locations (studios, control rooms, remote positions), you can manage them all from a single Reactor instance.
+When you have multiple SKAARHOJ panels across different locations (studios, control rooms, remote positions) or even close by (eg MegaPanel or Sidecar configurations like the Frameshot Shotbox), you can manage them all from a single Reactor instance.
 This provides:

-- Unified configuration: All panel behaviors are defined in one place
+Unified configuration: All panel behaviors are defined in one place, Update configurations in a central location

 Third-Party Integration